Black hole initial data by numerical integration of the parabolic-hyperbolic form of the constraints: Introduction

 Our numerical results were tested against analytically known data using L$^2$ norms, as well as the absolute and relative errors as accuracy indicators.
 It turned out that even the strictest, or in some sense the most sensitive, criteria based on the use of relative errors confirmed the appropriateness of our numerical setup.
-In particular, the numerical solutions were in good agreement with the analytic ones, up to a few percent apart from a close vicinity of the singularity.
 Regarding the time efficiency of our numerical computations, the deviations formulation was found to be superior to the full setup thus it will be favorable to use the deviation based {scheme} in constructing initial data for black hole binaries.

-In applying both the full and deviation based formulation{s} the functional dependence of the constrained variables was monitored for a wide range of black hole configurations.
+In applying both the full and deviation based formulations the functional dependence of the constrained variables was monitored for a wide range of black hole configurations.
 These were supplemented by convergence tests and a large variety of error indicators of the constrained variables which provided an adequate measure of the appropriateness of the applied numerical schema.
 To have a better understanding of the investigated vacuum black hole initial data specifications some gauge invariant quantities were also depicted.

 The most important property of the applied method--ensured by the use of the parabolic-hyperbolic form of the constraints--is that, in contrast to other proposals (see, e.g.~\cite{pfeiffercookteukolsky,yocookshapirobaumgarte,jaramillogourgoulhonmarugan,cookpfeiffer,hannamcook,cook,gourgoulhon,alcubierre} and references therein), our method does not require {using} any sort of assumption, e.g.~some boundary data on the constrained fields, in the strong field regime.
 Indeed, in the applied new formalism the constrained variables emerge everywhere, in particular in the vicinity of the singularity, by solving the pertinent evolutionary system.